It is the first Ijin-kan opened to the public and a national designated registered cultural property.

 The name Uroko House came from the fact that approximately 3000 natural stone slate which covers building’s exterior wall resembles fish scales and it has been familiar by the name.

-On the third floor, unique watercolor paintings by a Yasui award writer, Masaru Horie from Kobe are exclusively displayed.
+On the third floor, unique watercolor paintings by Masaru Horie, a Yasui award writer from Kobe, are exclusively displayed.

-It is also popular as an observatory since you can enjoy the whole view of the city of Kobe from there.
+It is also popular as an observatory since you can enjoy the whole view of Kobe from this spot.

 |Address||2-20-4 Kitano-cho, Chuo-ku, Kobe-shi 6500002|